bio-tools/biotoolsDocs/curators_guide.rst

 - replace ' ' (spaces) in the name with underscores (a single underscore in case of multiple spaces)
 - preserve all reserved characters (uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde), but remove other characters
-- use '_' to delimit parts of names *if* these are not already truncated in the original name
+- use '_' to delimit parts of names but only *if* these are not already truncated in the original `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#id123>`_
 - for Web APIs and Web services, use the pattern ``toolName {API|WS} (wrapperName)`` as per guideline for `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_ above, *e.g.* ``abiview WS (husar)``.

 .. note::